History of the Cleveland Cavaliers: 2014–2015: Second NBA Finals appearance

-2015–2016: First NBA Championship
+2015–2016: Ending Cleveland's drought

 The Cavaliers enter the 2015–16 season seeking redemption following a disappointing, injury-riddled exit from the NBA Finals.
 While the Cavaliers kept just five players in 2015, they had a returning cast of 11 players heading into the 2015–16 season.
 Love silenced many a doubter with his decision to sign a five-year deal to stay in Cleveland, spurning bigger markets and roles in the process.
 Smith, Shumpert and Dellavedova agreed to new contracts as well.

 During the 2015–16 season, James was criticized for his role in several off-court controversies, including the midseason firing of head coach David Blatt.
 Despite the Cavaliers' boasting the best record in the Eastern Conference at 30–11, Blatt was fired on January 22 and replaced by his assistant Tyronn Lue.
 The lack of chemistry and cohesion was the catalyst for the move.
 Lue had a firm, even-handed approach to coaching the Cavs, building trust within a team that often seemed on the verge of splintering.
 He managed egos, implemented an up-tempo offense and made some deft decisions.

 The Cavaliers entered the 2016 NBA playoffs as the first seed in the East with a 57–25 record, and once again advanced through the first three rounds of the playoffs virtually unchallenged, reaching the NBA Finals with a 12–2 postseason record, including winning 10 straight games as they threatened to sweep through the Eastern Conference playoffs.
 The 10–0 start to the playoffs saw Lue pass Pat Riley (9–0) for the most consecutive playoff wins to start a coaching career.
 They defeated the Detroit Pistons in the first round to set up a Conference Finals rematch with the Atlanta Hawks.
 The Cavs swept the Hawks and defeated the Toronto Raptors in the Conference Finals in six games.